-72 This is what happens in the two arbitrations that opposed the Thessalian city of Peuma respectively to Melitaia and Chalai, and to Pereia and Phyliandon (Ager 1996, nos.
-30-31; Magnetto 1997, nos.
-29-30).
-In both procedures, the borders of all litigants were involved and that the initiative of the Kaliatai had the approval of the Megalopolitans ([oử $\pi\alpha$] $v\sigma$ άντων l.
+The parties of the improved Early and improved Early and the first of the improved in the improved in the improved Early and in the improved Early a that the initiative of the Kaliatai had the approval of the Megalopolitans ([où $\pi\alpha$] $\upsilon\sigma\dot{\alpha}\upsilon\tau\omega\upsilon$ l.
 44), or possibly was instigated by them, who used the Kaliatai as an instrument in order to obtain a new judgment with the hope of a more favorable outcome.
 Accordingly, the arbitration the Messenians had undergone was not only against the Kaliatai, but also against the Megalopolitans, and the same applied to their final victory.